-Using deprecated packages is a risk to your organization.
-As these packages are no longer actively maintained, they are more susceptible to security vulnerabilities and becoming stale.
-If a deprecated package has a security vulnerability, it is also less likely to get fixed.
-With the Tidelift Subscription, you can keep deprecated packages out of your organization's catalog by using the 'No deprecated packages' standard.
+Using deprecated packages poses a risk to your organization.
+Deprecated packages are no longer actively maintained, leaving them more susceptible to security vulnerabilities and other potential issues.
+With the Tidelift Subscription, you can keep deprecated packages out of your organization's catalog by using the Releases are actively maintained standard.

 Tidelift is regularly monitoring for package deprecation from the following sources: